Written on 26th July, 1988

 So here we were, properly ensconced in this lovely old house, the only outer sounds being from birds and breeze.
 Truly heavenly and so peaceful.

 Andy and Betty and their five children, eldest 15, youngest 2, six boys and four girls from overseas.
 All had to be provided with beds, including clean linen, all to be served with breakfast, lunch boxes all filled, tea and dinner.
 With us two adults, the number of us seated for meals was 14.
 Just as well I was brought up in a family of 12 children plus 2 parents and 6 boarders.
 A piece of cake!
 Poor Betty.
 I arranged with the owner of a Volkswagen bus to take the children to Presentation College and Codrington.
-He was very reliable and was a driver in my company when I was a Lieutenant, R.E., in Trinidad during the war - Mr. Gill.
+He was very reliable and was a driver in my company when I was a Lieutenant, Royal Engineers, in Trinidad during the war - Mr. Gill.
 Lawrence, the old chauffeur of the Hanschells, drove my Vauxhall car with our children to the Convent in Bridgetown.
 I, as Sales Manager of the Barbados Bottling Co.
 Ltd., had to be at Roebuck Street in Bridgetown at 7.30 a.m.
 Yes, we did it, but not without the usual problems and worries attending such a challenge.
 It took much planning, thinking and patience, coupled with love and forbearance.

 Here was this group of young children, far away from home, the youngest being 8 and the eldest 15.
-The eldest girl 15, Susan, plain, crafty and intelligent, was considered by Codrington to be a misfit.
+The eldest girl 15, Rachel*, plain, crafty and intelligent, was considered by Codrington to be a misfit.
 She was English and her father, well placed with Shell Oil in Trinidad, pleaded with us to accommodate and look after her, as the school could not tolerate her as a boarder.
 After a period of teasing by the boys and living with such a large family, Susan blended with everyone and became quite popular.
 She even improved in her school work.
 She is now on the English stage.

-Connie was special.
+Annie* was special.
 Father American, mother Bajan.
 Lived in Venezuela and USA.
 Spoilt but quite pleasant with the others.
 Got married eventually and has her own family in the USA.

-Likewise, Jones.
+Likewise, Smith.
 His parents never communicated with us.
 Just left this poor little human being out on a limb, at the mercy of the world.
 We loved him, cared and understood him, but he soon became problematical.
 A Venezuelan boy from Presentation, much older, tried to persuade him to leave us and go with him.
 He was wild.
 I had to enlist the aid of the US Embassy here to contact his father and we had to send Jones back to where he belonged, in Venezuela.
 We never knew his parents.
 Financially, a total loss.

-Victor, Venezuelan.
+Roberto*, Venezuelan.
 Father, General Manager of Ford of Venezuela.
 Best Scout, good boy, bad temper.
 Difficult to handle because of language problems.
 Also, he had difficulty in getting along with others.
 Last time I saw him, he was a Colonel in the Venezuelan army, visiting Barbados with his family.

-Gregory - always a nice person.
+Manuel* - always a nice person.
 From St. Vincent, of Trinidadian parents.
 His dad was an old friend of mine.
 Cooperative, pleasant, good student.
 Real boy.

-John.
+Sam*.
 Unhappy child.
 From St. Vincent of Vincentian father and Trinidadian mother.
 Father a wealthy planter.
 Never liked to study.
 Smoked too many cigarettes.
 Hard to reach.
 Generally very withdrawn.
 A very sad case.
 He never improved.
 Got worse and worse.
 Returned to live in St. Vincent and became very involved in heavy illegal drugs.
 One night his father shot him dead.
 What a waste of humanity - very sad indeed.
 His father was exonerated on the charge of murder as he shot John who attacked his mother for money to buy drugs.

 Most important was our family who must have found it very confusing to see all of these strange children invading their privacy.
 God bless them all.
 They must have understood because they got along very well with their new-found friends.